-A postcard-perfect nook of white-sand beach and outstandingly clear water, Crystal Bay is a popular dive site with operators from Nusa Lembongan.
+A postcard-perfect nook of white-sand beach and outstandingly clear water, Crystal Bay is a popular dive site with operators from Nusa Lembongan Dropdown content.
 Most come in the morning, so if you are here in the afternoon, you’re likely to have the water to yourself – there’s good snorkelling here, too, and a shrine on an offshore islet.
 That said, currents in the bay can be fierce in certain tide states.

-The reason everyone comes to Kuta is the beach.
-Vast and if not quite so glorious as it once was, it’s still a gentle curve of pale sand that stretches for 8km from Tuban to Canggu, its breakers luring amateur and experienced surfers alike.
+The reason everyone comes to Kuta Dropdown content is the beach.
+Vast and although not quite so glorious as it once was, it’s still a gentle curve of pale sand that stretches for 8km from Tuban to Canggu, its breakers luring amateur and experienced surfers alike.
 It’s also the venue for the much-lauded Kuta sunsets; at their blood-red best in April, but streaky-pink at any time of year and the stuff sundowners are made of – whether you choose cocktails in a hip bar or just a cold Bintang on plastic seats.

 Padang Padang is a gorgeous beach notched in the Bukit’s high cliffs that’s safe for swimming.
-Nothwithstanding its use as a location in the film Eat, Pray, Love (Julia Roberts meets her beau here), its fame – and the reason for all the restaurants and guesthouses – is the eponymous surf break, one of the most exciting waves in Indonesia, not least because of a kink in the final section.
+Notwithstanding its use as a location in the film Eat, Pray, Love (Julia Roberts meets her beau here), its fame – and the reason for all the restaurants and guesthouses – is the eponymous surf break, one of the most exciting waves in Indonesia, not least because of a kink in the final section.
 And not far off, at Pantai Suluban, lie the legendary Uluwatu waves.

-Nine kilometers northeast from Candi Dasa lies the famously beautiful Pasir Putih (White Sand Bay).
+Nine kilometers northeast from Candi Dasa Dropdown content lies the famously beautiful Pasir Putih (White Sand Bay).
 The less than straightforward access, via a steep and rutted track, is part of the appeal: the black-and-whitish-sand bay feels wild and remote, backed by palms and forest remnants, and sheltered by rocky headlands.
 The aquamarine water is perfect for swimming and the reef just offshore offers decent snorkelling.